yutaplug/Aliucord/docs/changelog/index.md

 - Disable school hubs dialog
 - Add support for avif
 - Remove billing
-- Prevent overriding CorePlugins with external plugins in PluginDownloader
 - Support new pin features
 - Fix duplicate install buttons in #plugin-development channel
-- Use original ref from links in PluginDownloader

 ## 2.3.1
 - Fix various poll bugs
-- Add fallback gif format sticker
-- NPE when leaving guild with forwarded msg loaded (fixes a crash when leaving a server with a forwarded message loaded)
+- Fix a crash when leaving a server with a forwarded message loaded
-- Handle unknown new reply message types (fixes reply previews)
+- Fix reply previews
 - Add AlignThreads fix as a CorePlugin